telerik/teststudio-docs/docs/features/elements-explorer/elements-find-expression.md

 The recorded <a href="/features/elements-explorer/find-element-by-image" target="_blank">image for each element can be edited</a> separately from the find expression.

-> **Note:** Switching the *Elements Edit pane* to modify the image settings or recording new image, requires to save any current changes in the same element's Find Expression.
+> **Note!** Switching the *Elements Edit pane* to modify the image settings or recording new image, requires to save any current changes in the same element's Find Expression.

 ## Basic Concept